 Like most other bees, female carpenter bees have stingers that they can use whenever they feel threatened.
 However, carpenter bees are unlikely to attack unless you’re directly tampering with their hive.

 Male carpenter bees are highly aggressive but can’t harm you at all.
-If you linger too close to a female bee creating a nest or disturb their hive, the male bees may fly close to drive you away.
+If you linger too close to a female bee, the male bees may fly close to drive you away.

 Despite their bravado, these pests lack a stinger and cannot injure you.